a-n-rose/a-n-rose.github.io/_posts/2018-12-3-prepping-speech-CNN-and-LSTM.md

 The LSTM still requires a series of data.
 This I achieved by requiring each speaker in the dataset to offer the same number of samples.
 In speech and language, this isn't natural.
 People talk longer, faster, shorter, etc.; so if I want to use all of the speech data, the samples will be of varying lengths.
 In this scenario I simply zero-padded the samples of speakers that did not have enough speech data to make up the set number of samples I needed.

 I decided to set the number of samples from each speaker to 608.
 It is divisable by the frame set size (19), which creates the second dimension you see below: 32.
-What that means is each speaker had 32 sets of 19-framed samples, each containing 120 features.
+What that means is, each speaker had 32 sets of 19-framed samples, each containing 120 features.
 In grayscale.

 Data shape:
 (num speakers, 32, 19, 120, 1)